ARasterhoff/ARasterhoff/README.md

 - HTML5 and CSS (including Tailwind CSS)
 - JavaScript with lightweight, practical tools like Alpine.js
 - PHP 8, including database connections and data manipulation
+- Git for version management and development workflow
 - WordPress and its ecosystem of practical plugins

+### Getting into / Interested in
+- **WordPress with plugins**, because it enables building slick websites while still allowing customers to manage their own content.
+- **Python**, particularly for web scraping.